chrisichris/ybuilder/README.markdown

 ### Dependencies management

-`ybuilder` uses [maven ant-tasks](http://maven.apache.org/ant-tasks/index.html) for dependency resolutions.
-It also uses the same build pathes as maven (compile, test, runtime).
+`ybuilder` uses [maven ant-tasks](http://maven.apache.org/ant-tasks/index.html) for dependency resolution.
+It also uses the same build classpathes as maven (compile, test, runtime).

-Dependencies are defined in the 'project.yeti' file and are copied to the `lib/managed` directory *only* when the target `java -jar ybuilder.jar retrieveDependencies' is executed.
+Dependencies are defined in the `project.yeti` file and copied to `lib/managed`.

+To retrieve the dependencies you *must call*
+`java -jar ybuilder.jar retrieveDependencies'.

 #### Defining Dependencies

-To define dependencies in your `project.yeti` file use:
+To define dependencies in your `project.yeti` file use the function:

     dependency artifactId groupId version [list of optional arguments]

 ie:

-    dependency "org.yeti" "yeti" "0.9.1+-SNAPSHOT" [];
+    dependency "org.yeti" "yeti" "0.9.3" [];
     dependency "org.apache.commons" "commons-lang3" "3.0.1" [];
     dependency "junit" "junit" "3.8.2" [TestScope()];
     dependency "javax.servlet" "servlet-api" "2.4" [ProvidedScope()];